Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 Method: RStudio

-Open RStudio.
-Navigate to File --> Open File
+Open RStudio, and navigate to `File --> Open File`, and find `Desktop/WBC_PCAPipeline/Step1_Segmentation/WBC_imgSeg.R`.

-Step through the files until you find Desktop/WBC_PCAPipeline/Step1_Segmentation/WBC_imgSeg.R.
-Source this file.
-Should you be asked in the console about upgrading dependencies during the EBImage library installation, type in a and hit Enter/Return.
+Should you be asked in the console about upgrading dependencies during the EBImage library installation, type in `a` and hit `enter`.

 **Note:** If you source the file multiple times, three directories are created each time within the Data folder with the form of `SegImgs_i`, `ColNuc_i`, and `BWImgs_i`, where *i* is an integer.
 The images are only segmented into the most recently created directories (those with the largest value of *i*).
 Should you run into trouble and need to run this file multiple times, ensure that future file paths are pointing to the right folders!
 {: .notice--warning}